6 Ways to Organize And Store Small Toys

 Does everyone groan when it's time to clean up?

 Maybe you don't want the play to end.
-Or maybe you just want to avoid the chore of putting things away.
+Maybe you want to avoid the chore of putting things away.
+Maybe there are just so many loose pieces to gather up!

 Playing with blocks, toy cars, and manipulatives is lots of fun and great for fine motor skills.
 But eventually you have to clear away the mess.